Close Menu

 What are the health risks associated with visiting Chernobyl?

 The primary health risk associated with visiting Chernobyl is exposure to ionizing radiation.
 While the levels of radiation in the exclusion zone have decreased significantly since the disaster, they are still higher than in most other areas.
 Prolonged exposure to radiation can increase the risk of developing cancer and other health problems.
-(See Also: Is San Fran Safe to Visit?
+(See Also: Is Pretoria Safe to Visit?
 A Traveler’s Guide)

 What precautions should I take if I visit Chernobyl?